The entire book appears at this link with chapters added after appearing online:

 safe place under someone’s car and then you take this thing,”

-He pulls out a Swiss army knife and removes
+He pulls out a Swiss army knife, removes

 the sea breeze motel art painting from